corvus-dotnet/Corvus.JsonSchema/README.md

 However, most implicit conversions from/to intrinsic types are still supported.

+One significant change is that there is *no* implicit conversion to `string` - this must be done explicity, or directly through one of the comparison functions like `EqualsString()` or `EqualsUtf8String()`.
+This is to prevent a common source of accidental allocations and the corresponding performance hit.

 ## System.Text.Json support by other projects

 There is a thriving ecosystem of System.Text.Json-based projects out there.

 In particular I would point you at